Present Tense of Verbs Ending in -are in Italian – Presente dei Verbi che Terminano in -are

 To conjugate a verb in Italian, you need to remove the -are, -ere, -ire ending from the infinitive (the form tha you find in the dictionary).
 What is left is called the stem, which does not change in the vast majority of Italian verbs.
 The stem serves as the base to which we add endings; there is a different ending for each person.

-Here are the endings of the Present Tense for all regulars verbs ending in -are taking as an example the verb parlare (“to speak”):
+Here are the endings for all regulars verbs ending in -are taking as an example the verb parlare (“to speak”):

 |IO (I)||PARLO||Parlo giapponese.||I speak Japanese.|